SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ![](/assets/chapter-10-images/10.Return-operator-01.png)

 The **`return`** keyword can be used in functions which do not return anything (the **`return`** keyword must be last in the end of the function).
 The presence of the keyword allows the function to stop its execution without returning a value.
 In this case, the use of the keyword is helpful only to terminate the execution of the function.
-It is also possible the **`return`** keyword to be used in more than one places in the function’s body.
+It is also possible for the **`return`** keyword to be used in more than one place in the function’s body.

-In the following example we have a function which compares two numbers and returns as a result either **`-1`**, **`0`** or **`1`**, depending on whether the first argument is smaller, equal, or bigger than the second argument of the function.
-The function uses the **`return`** keyword on three different instances to return different value depending on the arguments fed to the function.
+In the following example, we have a function which compares two numbers and returns as a result either **`-1`**, **`0`** or **`1`**, depending on whether the first argument is smaller, equal, or bigger than the second argument of the function.
+The function uses the **`return`** keyword on three different instances to return different values depending on the arguments fed to the function.

 ![](/assets/chapter-10-images/10.Return-operator-02.png)